1EC4/cosc315p2/README.md

   3. Synchronization implemented in C using semaphores
       - Uses 1 binary semaphore for locking the critical section
       - Uses 1 non-binary semaphore for tracking how many items can be added to the queue
-      - Uses 1 non-binary semaphore for tracking how many how man tasks are on the queue
+      - Uses 1 non-binary semaphore for tracking how many tasks are on the queue
       -
       -
       -

-    We chose C because...
+    We chose C because as a group we were more familar with C over C++.
+So even though C++ is object oriented like java and would have made converting the problem between languages easier.
+C was chosen because the time spent learning how to program in C++ looked like it would outweigh the extra challenge of doing the problem in C. Also 3 semaphores were used rather than just the mutex with integer counters because this gets rid of the requirement of "check empty" and "check full" functions along with simplfying how push and poll are used in the master and slave files.
   **_TODO: README - Explain and motivate the design choices_**

 ## Build instructions